Overview

 Clear communication keeps a ride flowing smoothly and safely.

-Conduct a short ride briefing covering the route, conditions, regroup points (if known) else just mention that you may regroup occasionally if you feel it is required.
+If regroup points are not known in advance, simply explain that you may regroup occasionally where you feel it is required.

-Check if riders know the basic hand signals we use. (see other relevant documents on website)
+Check whether riders know the basic hand signals we use.
+Refer riders to the relevant documents on the website where appropriate.

-Explain what to do if someone needs to stop – the TEC will stop with the rider, and the group will continue.
+Explain what to do if someone needs to stop: the TEC will stop with the rider, and the group will continue until the Ride Leader finds a safe place to stop or regroup.

 During the ride:

-If helmet comms is used, keep chatter minimal and reserve them for navigation or safety messages.
+• If helmet comms are used, keep chatter minimal and reserve communication for navigation or safety messages.

-If necessary, call 000 and provide precise details (location, number of injured, nearby landmarks).
+• If necessary, call 000 and provide precise details, including location, number of injured, and nearby landmarks.

-The leader should find a safe place to stop the rest of the group.
+• The Ride Leader should find a safe place to stop the rest of the group.

-Decide whether to wait, send help, or continue – communicate the decision clearly.
+• Decide whether to wait, send help, or continue.

-If conditions deteriorate (rain, debris, roadworks), slow the pace or adjust the route.
+If conditions deteriorate, such as rain, debris, roadworks, or poor visibility, slow the pace or adjust the route.

 Safety always takes priority over sticking to the original plan.